Frequently Asked Questions

-To date, there are more than 40 publications by the scientific founders of AIM Biotech and their collaborators using non-commercial versions of the technology.
-Their studies encompass angiogenesis, transendothelial migration, cancer aggregate dispersion, cancer cell migration, extravasation, intravasation, neurite guidance and stem cell differentiation.
-AIM 3D Cell Culture Chips are open platforms for you to test new ideas and to develop interesting applications.
+To date, there are more than 60 publications by the scientific founders of AIM Biotech and their collaborators using non-commercial versions of the technology.
+Publications by AIM Biotech customers using the commercial chips have been accepted into prestigious journals like Nature Medicine, Cell, etc. The full list of publications is available here.
+Their studies encompass immuno-oncology (immune checkpoint & T cell therapy), blood-brain barrier, angiogenesis, transendothelial migration, cancer aggregate dispersion, cancer cell migration, extravasation, intravasation, neurite guidance, stem cell differentiation, etc. AIM 3D Cell Culture Chips are open platforms for you to test new ideas and to develop interesting applications.
 The first available chip DAX-1 features 1 gel channel flanked by 2 media channels.
 In the near future, AIM will be releasing chips with different channel configurations that will enable new experimental designs.

 Any polymerizable hydrogel that suits your application can be used, e.g. various types of collagen, fibrin, etc. The hydrogels may be used on their own or in combination with other components like laminin, Matrigel, etc. However, do note that hydrogel quality may vary from manufacturer to manufacturer.
 There may also be batch-to-batch variations.